arun-nginx/Nginx-Upgrade/Upgrade.md

 > ⚠️ **Warning:** Per [KB K000153170](https://my.f5.com/manage/s/article/K000153170), failure to configure usage reporting in disconnected environments will result in 503 errors and NGINX stopping traffic processing.

-> ℹ️ **Grace Period:** If the instance has reported at least once, a 180-day grace period applies during outages.
-Per KB K000148234 Internal

 #### 1.5 NIM Compatibility Check (If Managed by NIM)